 From time to time the YWCA in Northwest Louisiana will be offering the Dialogue on Race Louisiana Original Series.
-Each Original Series session, except for the first one, is a structured two hour weekly dialogue limited to 10 to 15 participants.
-The first session lasts two and one half hours.
+Each Original Series session, except for the first one, is a structured, two-hour weekly dialogue limited to 10 to 15 participants.
+The first session lasts two and 30 minutes.
 The 6 sessions are held at the same time, once a week, for 6 weeks and are led by two trained facilitators.

 Session III’s dialogue is about institutional racism as opposed to individual racial prejudice.

 Session IV’s dialogue is focused on an honest look at the movement to end racism, which began in the middle of the last century, the positive changes it did make and what remains to be done to ensure human rights to all residents and citizens of the United States, regardless of race.

 Session V’s dialogue is concerned with affirmative action, the constitutional but controversial requirement designed to roll back racial discrimination and level the playing field among races.
 What were its benefits and drawbacks?